 Hope she makes her way up to the Pacific Northwest soon.

 Last fall, I made mention of a screening that Vincent Moon was having here in Portland.
 It was a small audience of about 25 and we were privy to never before seen clips and short films he has done in addition to the Take Away Shows that we are all most familiar with.
-One of the best moments that evening was a clip Vincent introduced of Efterklang performing in their native Denmark with their families.
-While this is only a teaser, it gives you a good idea of what to expect from the film..

 There are public-private screenings being hosted worldwide so all can view the film.
 It's pretty amazing that only 2 days after the premiere of the film, already 400 screenings have been offered abroad.
-Visit "An Island"to find out where you can view the film locally.
+Visit "An Island" to find out where you can view the film locally.
 I highly suggest you do.
 Enjoy!